This post may contain affiliate links. Read our disclosure policy here.

 - Place chicken breasts on the baking dish.
 Distribute the mixture over the chicken, making sure to coat all the tops.

 - Place carrots and Brussels sprouts on a baking tray, drizzle olive oil, and season with salt.
-Bake in the preheated oven for 30 minutes.
+Bake the veggies in the preheated oven for 30 minutes.

 - Bake chicken breasts for 45 minutes until the internal temperature reaches 165F.
 Remove from the oven and allow to rest 5-10 minutes before serving with the vegetables.